Fort Lauderdale Uninsured & Underinsured Motorist Lawyer

 Discuss Your Claim with a Fort Lauderdale Uninsured and Underinsured Motorist Lawyer

-If you were in an accident and need advice on your rights under Florida law, please contact the knowledgeable attorneys at the Leifer Law Firm.
+If you were in an accident and need advice on your rights under Florida law, please contact the knowledgeable attorneys at Leifer & Ramirez.
 We can set up a consultation with one of our uninsured and underinsured lawyers who can explain the complicated rules.
 You can reach our Fort Lauderdale office by calling 561-660-9421 or filling out an online contact form.